 - Borrowers within this age range had the highest reported delinquent student loan payments across all generations, owing a collective $15.5 billion.

 For those who have been trapped in an endless cycle of high-interest debt, there are payment relief methods that can help you make progress on paying down your student loans.

 - Consolidation: Student loan consolidation only applies to federal debt and is similar to refinancing in that you take out a new Direct Loan to pay off existing federal debt.
 Consolidating can make your balances easier to manage and can save money in interest.
 For those with private and federal loans, refinancing may be worth it after the federal forbearance period if you’re offered a lower rate.

-- Deferment and forbearance: Financial hardship-based general deferment and forbearance are short-term options that can help federal borrowers get back on their feet for a set number of months.
+- Deferment and forbearance: Financial hardship-based general deferment and forbearance are short-term options that can help federal borrowers get back on their feet for several months.
 Deferment allows borrowers to stall their payments free of interest accrual, while forbearance requires that borrowers pay interest during the period.
 Private lenders may offer similar relief programs and the details will vary from lender to lender.

 Student debt forgiveness

-President Biden’s student debt relief plan would forgive up to $20,000 for qualifying federal borrowers; however, this plan is currently on hold as the Supreme Court reviews a lawsuit filed against the plan.
+President Biden’s student debt relief plan would have forgiven up to $20,000 for qualifying federal borrowers; however, this plan was struck down by the Supreme Court on June 30, 2023.

 The bottom line

-Considering that many Gen Zers haven’t started or have yet to finish their college education, the amount of debt that older Gen Zers carry when compared to previous generations indicates that they’re most likely to feel the weight of their student debt as college tuition continues to increase.
+Considering that many Gen Zers haven’t started or have yet to finish their college education, Gen Zers will be more likely to feel the weight of their student debt more heavily compared to other generations as college tuition and cost of living continue to increase.